 He would also regale me with his and Leanne's travel plans as he loved to travel.
 I felt very privileged when they asked me to house-sit a few years ago when they went off for as few months travelling around Europe.
 I knew that he was keenly disappointed when he was first diagnosed because they had plans for another long trip which, in the end, could not be undertaken.

-I went to see him in the hospice not long before he died and jokingly told him I needed his advice on SWIS. despite his state of health, he immediately responded and told me that I was asking the wrong question about SWIS and I really needed to consider looking at the issues from a different perspective.
-He was as sharp as a tack! he then proceeded to take me to task about sending Centrelink social workers offshore in responding to (international) disasters.
+I went to see him in the hospice not long before he died and jokingly told him I needed his advice on SWIS.
+Despite his state of health, he immediately responded and told me that I was asking the wrong question about SWIS and I really needed to consider looking at the issues from a different perspective.
+He was as sharp as a tack!
+He then proceeded to take me to task about sending Centrelink social workers offshore in responding to (international) disasters.
 I had to justify how that fitted with the "real" role of social workers.
 I clearly gave the right answers because he then advised me that he was very suited to this role as he was such a well-travelled person.
 He said he would get well and I would obviously choose to deploy him.
 Sadly, this was not to be.

 To the last he was incredibly positive and optimistic - a real fighter determined not to give in.

-I really enjoyed working with peter and respected him highly even when he was being difficult!
-We did not always agree but I found he was always prepared to listen, consider, provide advice and,occasionally, to change his viewpoint. he was a man of integrity.
+I really enjoyed working with Peter and respected him highly even when he was being difficult!
+We did not always agree but I found he was always prepared to listen, consider, provide advice and,occasionally, to change his viewpoint.
+He was a man of integrity.
 His legacy in the Social Work Service will continue.

-I am grateful for the time that I had to work with him. he taught me much and we will all miss him."
+I am grateful for the time that I had to work with him.
+He taught me much and we will all miss him."

 Desley (15.10.2009)